 The best SNMP monitoring tools and manager software

 The ease of use of SNMP monitoring systems and the vital contribution that Traps provide make this protocol an essential part of any network administrator’s toolkit.
 It is great to be alerted of potentially damaging conditions on equipment and resolve those issues before the users start calling.
 Being proactive and discovering errors saves a fortune on Help Desk time.

 The cost savings borne of SNMP monitoring in terms of Help Desk budget is further illustrated by the number of companies that offer these systems as modules in a suite of services that also includes Help Desk interoperability.

 The SolarWinds Network Performance Monitor (NPM) is our top pick SNMP management tool.
 The installation of this system is straightforward, thanks to a device discovery tool, which will locate, map, and configure all of the nodes on your network, installing agent software, or instructing existing, pre-loaded agents.

 The console of this network monitoring system tracks availability and load and keeps you updated when new devices are added or nodes get taken away.
 This is particularly useful for large networks that cover multiple sites, or workplaces that have a “Bring your own device” policy.

-A graphical map shows you all of the topology of your network and reports on link utilization through color coding.
+A graphical map shows you all of the topologies of your network and reports on link utilization through color-coding.
 You don’t have to set up this map yourself because the SolarWinds software compiles the data on your network and puts them on the map automatically.

 The location and ownership of network segments don’t matter to the Network Performance Monitor.
 This enables cloud services to be integrated into the network.
 The performance of links to those off-premises services can help the network manager decide where extra resources are needed to prevent bottlenecks.